Enabling Self-management and Coping with Arthritic Pain using Exercise

 Educational session (~20mins):facilitated group discussion on self-management and coping strategies

 Exercise (~40mins): circuit-type, individualised and progressive

-The new Silsoe Classes will start on a Monday and Thursday for 6 weeks in September 2018.
+The new Silsoe Classes will be available on a Monday and Thursday for 6 weeks.
 You can book through our appointments page.
 Please make sure you will be available for both sessions for the full 6 weeks.